Upabjojr/sympy/docs/tutorial/calculus.rst

     0

-To change side, pass ``'-'`` as a third argument to :func:`~diofant.series.limits.limit`.
+To change side, pass ``'-'`` as a third argument to :func:`~sympy.series.limits.limit`.
 For example, to compute

 .. math::